yrmvgh/yiufcrawl/README.md

     * Monsters don't give experience
     * One potion of experience is generated on the floor of each level
         * except for safe floors: temple, trove, bazaar
+    * Unique monsters and player ghosts drop one exp potion
     * The player gains experience by:
         * drinking a potion of experience
         * entering a floor for the first time